 Implementing and managing a hedging strategy is critical to the financial performance of a mortgage bank and involves an extremely complex set of calculations that is likely not within the skill-set of most lenders.
 This article is designed to provide an introduction to the value of hedging to your company and how the components of a hedging strategy align to protect a mortgage company's position at risk.

-Read more by clicking HERE
+Read the full Hedging article by Dr. Schell by clicking HERE